• Skip to primary navigation

 The cilantro-mint chutney is what gives these sandwiches their unique look and taste, but you can experiment with the other ingredients.

 Sometimes I've tried other combos with the chutney like shredded cheese, tomatoes, lettuce or a giant all-in-one sandwich that has a little bit of everything!
 A little cheddar right on top of the potatoes tastes especially good if you are partial to cheese.
-Here's a really good cheese and vegetable sandwich from Delighted Baking you might want to try, if you want a different version.
 However, if you want to keep it simple and fuss-free, the potatoes do taste great by themselves.

 Chutney sandwiches stacked on a platter.